Akash3121/AWS-DVA-C02/Notes.md

 Application Load Balancer (v2) & Network Load Balancer (v2)
 - Supports multiple listeners with multiple SSL certificates
 - Uses Server Name Indication (SNI) to make it work

+ELB SSL certificates hands on:

+open LB like ALB > goto listeners and add a listener > add protocoll like HTTP > and change the default action to forward it to target group > Secure listener settings is the one about SSL certificates, add security policy

+same process for NLB